0JK0/Projects/README.md

 ## Currently Ongoing Projects

-- ### Documentation for Past Projects
-  - Description: Working on comprehensive documentation for the finished projects.
-  - Goal: Provide clear explanations, usage instructions, and code explanations for each project.
-  - Status: In progress.

 - ### Snake Game
   - Description: Making a simple snake game and try to automate it with machine learning.
-  - Goal: Learn to use pygame.
+  - Goal: Learn to make machine lerning.
   - status: Planning.

 ## How to Use